almostengr/dog-feeder/README.md

-# dog-feeder
+# Dog Feeder

-Automatic dog feeder
+Automatic dog feeder powered by a Raspberry PI and .NET Core C#